"Very impressive." "Thorough and has extensive knowledge of his field of expertise."

 • Representing a multi-national company in a case described as “precedent setting” in relation to the novel shape and advertising of alcoholic drinks.

-• Defending a multi-national company for alleged misleading nutritional health claims made in relation to a range of food supplements.
+• Defending a multi-national company for alleged misleading nutrition and health claims made in relation to a range of food supplements.

 • Advising a wholesale supplier of e-cigarettes and vaping products on the application of the Tobacco and Related Products Regulations 2016.